Bentley's Bandstand: February 2018

 John McCutcheon, Ghost Light.
 How could this be John McCutcheon's 39th album?
 It seems like an amazing feat in his celebrated 45-year career, but when your earliest lights went on for Woody Guthrie's songs, there's no reason to stop now.
 He even added lyrics to Guthrie's "When My Fight for Life is Over" here just to pay homage to the early instigator.
 Don't forget: this is an artist who can zig and zag from being a hammer dulcimer virtuoso to earning a Grammy nomination for children's music.
 There is nothing off limits in the wide, wide folk world of John McCutcheon.
 Storytelling is what’s at the center of this musician's life, though, and like some of his previous releases, the singer-songwriter has a refined way of telling those stories like they've never been told before.
 He has a feel for mystery that makes each song an unfolding experience, ones that feature no wasted notes or unnecessary additions.
 Instead, McCutcheon's originals hang in suspended time, pulling listeners in while they also expand everything around them.
 There's a heartfelt shimmer to every aspect of humanity he is able to explore, whether it's on "Me and Jesus," "Big Day," "The Machine," or "Story of Abe."
 Considering this new album had an accidental start and came in a whiplash flash, it will always be a hallmark of an Appalachian-centered American treasure.
 Ghosts for all.

 Ron Nagle, Introducing the Many Moods of Ron Nagle.
 Is it too early in 2018 to call out the album of the year?
 Who knows what other musical achievements are waiting down the road the next 11 months?
 But no matter what they may be, there is nothing that can top Introducing the Many Moods of Ron Nagle.
 For a man who already has a devoted cult of fans from his 1970 Warner Bros. opus Bad Rice, Nagle has run for the shadows too long.
 It's time he took a turn in the sunlight and proved to the world his musical gifts are for now and for all time.
-Arranged and mostly written by Ron Nagle and the unstoppable Scott Matthews, this is music that is absolutely breathtaking in its ability to take listeners to a different world.
+Arranged and mostly written by Ron Nagle and the Scott Matthews, this is music that is absolutely breathtaking in its ability to take listeners to a different world.
 For newcomers, it will surely bring up the mystery of why San Francisco's finest is not a household name.
-For the already devoted, it should generate squeals of unstoppable glee and glorious dancing in the street.
+For the already devoted, it should generate squeals of tingling glee and glorious dancing in the street.
 There is nothing off-limits mood-wise on these lucky 13 songs, and with unforgettable covers of the Miracles' "Fading Away" and Blue Nile's "Family Life" it appears to be a surety this is finally Ron Nagle's time to shine.
 Seriously.
 He helped kickstart the whole San Francisco rock scene in 1965 with his band Mystery Trend, and even after getting sidetracked with a super successful career as a fine arts ceramicist and college professor/department head at Mills College in Oakland, the music of the spheres has always been this man's natural home.
 Nagle is exploring the inner and outer reaches again, and there should be no deterring him now.
 Next stop: Mars.

 lynn taylor and the BarFlies, Staggered.
 It doesn't happen often enough, but there are times when an album is released and it instantly becomes a new friend.
 It's music that is appropriate for all moments, a trusty sidekick to what the world has in store for its inhabitants.
 And on an album like this, there is often one song that rises to the top and takes a valued place in everyday life.
 On Lynn Taylor's latest collection, "If You're Gone" is that song.
 There is something so incredibly warm and understanding in the words and music that it's hard to imagine living life now without it.
 It's the only song on Staggered that Taylor wrote with Will Logsdon, and points to a quiet passion and ultimate empathy only a handful of artists are capable of sharing.
 It turns out Taylor lost his wife in 2016 after her long struggle with cancer, and you can literally feel a human touch of goodness and openness coming from "If You're Gone."
 The last song "Crumble Away" completes that circle.
 It shows the truth that music can offer solace to all sorrows, and very often provide a path forward.
 On so many of the other tracks, the BarFlies and producer Dave Coleman amp up the sonic courage and rock in a way they haven't done before on record.
 This is a back-alley rock band that isn't afraid of going toe-to-toe with anyone, and their ferociousness arrives right on time to help Lynn Taylor make a stand for permanence.
 Take their hand.